 WHEN DEALING WITH SUPPLIERS IN CHINA

-If you are still using Canadian chequing account for Amazon payments, now is the time to switch to cross border banking.
+If you are still using a Canadian chequing account for Amazon payments, now is the time to switch to cross-border banking.

-Let’s say now you have some amount deposit in your USD cross border account.
-You can always transfer money to CAD account.
-This will help you make some extra dollars when American dollar goes up compare to Canadian Dollar.
+Let’s say now you have some amount deposit in your USD cross-border account.
+You can always transfer money to a CAD account.
+This will help you make some extra dollars when the American dollar goes up compared to the Canadian Dollar.